|

 In fact, they would be horrified.

-innocent and the death of an innocent by a normal everyday type of accident.
+execution of an innocent and the death of an innocent by a normal everyday type

 They are just not the same.